atsign-foundation/at_widgets/at_follows_flutter/README.md

 ##### Plugin parameters
 1. atClientserviceInstance - to perform further actions for the given @‎sign.
 2. appColor - applies to plugin screens to match the app's theme.
-This should be bright color as it takes white font over that.
-Defaults to orange.
+(This should be bright color as it takes white font over that.
+Defaults to orange).
 3. followerAtsignTitle - follower @‎sign received from app's notification
 4. followAtsignTitle - @‎sign followed from webapp.

-### Follow a @‎sign
+### Follow an @‎sign
 To follow an @‎sign, call the following method:
 ```dart
 /// Get the AtFollowServices instance